Avocarrot/authentication-client/README.md

 ```
 You can access the generated docs from `docs/index.html`

-> The API reference is published as in the `api_reference` artifact on pipeline builds
+> The API reference is published as within the `api_reference` artifact on pipeline builds

 ## Tests